 What made you decide to be a math major?

 I became a math major because I was always naturally good at math, ever since I was a child.
-In fact, in second grade I was one of the top performing flash-card winners, and I took calculus in the sixth grade.
+In fact, in second grade, I was one of the top flashcard winners, and I took calculus in the sixth grade.

 What skills did you learn while working toward your degree?

 When I was working toward my math and statistics degrees, I really learned how to solve problems, reason, and think logically and creatively.
 The program taught me how to analyze situations and problems and then apply those skills to real-world business cases.
 I also learned programming and started to work with computers.

 How have these skills helped you at work?